-Kiva Allgood has served as our President, Chief Executive Officer and a member of the board of directors since December 13, 2021.
-Prior to joining us, Ms. Allgood most recently served as the Global Head of IOT and Automotive for Telefonaktiebolaget LM Ericsson, a Nasdaq-listed company that is a global provider of communications technology, from April 2019 to December 2021.
+Kiva Allgood has served as our President, Chief Executive Officer and a member of the Board of Directors since December 13, 2021.
+Prior to joining us, Ms. Allgood most recently served as the Global Head of IOT and Automotive for Telefonaktiebolaget LM Ericsson, a Nasdaq-listed company that is a global provider of communications technology, from April 2019 to July 2021.
 Ms. Allgood served as the Chief Commercial Development Officer for GE Ventures, a Corporate Venture Company from August 2017 to April 2019, and as Managing Director for Innovation Group of GE Corporate from November 2016 to August 2017.
 From June 2012 to November 2016, Ms. Allgood served as President, Qualcomm Intelligent Solutions, IoT and Smart Cities, at Qualcomm Incorporated, a Nasdaq-listed company that is a global provider of foundational technologies and products used in mobile devices and other wireless products.
-Earlier in her career, Ms. Allgood served in senior-level operational roles including sales, marketing, and business development in the technology industry.
+Earlier in her career, Ms. Allgood served in senior-level operational roles including sales, marketing and business development in the technology industry.
 Ms. Allgood will serve on the board of directors of Synaptics Incorporated until October 2022.
-Ms. Allgood currently serves on the board of the directors of Airgain, Inc. Ms. Allgood holds a Bachelor of Science degree and Master of Business Administration degree, both from Northwestern University.
+Ms. Allgood also currently serves on the board of directors of Airgain, Inc. Ms. Allgood holds a Bachelor of Science degree and Master of Business Administration degree, both from Northwestern University.
+We believe Ms. Allgood's leadership and familiarity with our business as our Chief Executive Officer, in addition to her experience in technology and management roles in her prior positions, qualify her to serve on our Board.

-Benjamin G. Wolff has served as our Executive Chairman since December 13, 2021, and as a member (and Chairman) of the board of directors since September 24, 2021.
-Mr. Wolff served as Old Sarcos' Chief Executive Officer and Chairman of the board of directors from September 2015, its President from December 2020, and as a member of its board of directors from February 2015, in each case until the Business Combination, at which time he became our Chief Executive Officer, President and Chairman of our board of directors (until December 13, 2021, when he became our Executive Chairman).
+Benjamin G. Wolff has served as our Executive Chairman since December 13, 2021, and as a member (and Chairman) of the Board of Directors since September 24, 2021.
+Mr. Wolff served as Old Sarcos' Chief Executive Officer and Chairman of the Board of Directors from September 2015, its President from December 2020, and as a member of its Board of Directors from February 2015, in each case until the Business Combination, at which time he became our Chief Executive Officer, President and Chairman of our Board of Directors (until December 13, 2021, when he became our Executive Chairman).
 Prior to joining Old Sarcos, Mr. Wolff served as Chief Executive Officer, President and Chairman at Pendrell Corporation from December 2009 to November 2014.
-In April 2004, Mr. Wolff co-founded Clearwire Corporation, where he served as President, CEO and Co-Chairman until October 2011.
+In April 2004, Mr. Wolff co-founded Clearwire Corporation, where he served as President and Chief Executive Officer until March 2009 and Co-Chairman until October 2011.
 Mr. Wolff has also served as President of Eagle River Investments, an investment fund focused on telecom and technology investments.
 Mr. Wolff previously served on the board of the Cellular Telecommunications Industry Association (CTIA), and is currently a member of the Board of Visitors of Northwestern School of Law at Lewis & Clark College in Portland, Oregon.
-Mr. Wolff also serves on the board of directors of Globalstar, Inc. and is a member of its audit committee and compensation committee, and serves as the chairman of its strategic review committee.
+Mr. Wolff also serves on the board of directors of Globalstar, Inc. (NYSE:GSAT) and is a member of its audit committee and compensation committee and serves as the chairman of its strategic review committee.
 Mr. Wolff earned his law degree from Northwestern School of Law, Lewis & Clark College in Portland, Oregon, and his Bachelor of Science degree from California Polytechnic State University.
-We believe Mr. Wolff's perspective, experience and institutional knowledge as Sarcos' Chief Executive Officer qualify him to serve on the board of directors of the post-combination company.
+We believe Mr. Wolff's leadership roles as a founder of and investor in technology companies and his perspective, experience and institutional knowledge as Sarcos' former Chief Executive Officer qualify him to serve on our Board of Directors.